GISupportICRC/ArcGIS2Mapbox/README.md

 Script to convert from shapefile to Mapbox-hosted vector tile layers using tippecanoe, by [Development Seed](https://developmentseed.org/)

 ## Overview
-This script converts a shapefile or zipped shapefile archive to Mapbox-hosted vector tile layers, which are named after the input files and which overwrite/update the remote layers if they already exist.
-Vector tile layers are optimized for efficient streaming and display at multiple zoom levels.
+This script converts a shapefile or zipped shapefile archive to Mapbox-hosted vector tile layers, which overwrite/update remote layers of the same name if they already exist.
+Vector tile layers are optimized for efficient streaming and display at multiple zoom levels, because they only load the vertices that will be visible at any given zoom or crop.

 ## Procedure
-This script begins by converting a shapefile to WGS-84-projected GeoJSON, which is converted to optimized vector tile layers using Mapbox's [tippecanoe](https://github.com/mapbox/tippecanoe) processing tool.
+This script begins by converting a shapefile or zipped archive of shapefile support files to WGS-84-projected GeoJSON, which is converted to optimized vector tile layers using Mapbox's [tippecanoe](https://github.com/mapbox/tippecanoe) processing tool.
 The script then follows the procedure described in the Mapbox [upload API documentation](https://www.mapbox.com/api-documentation/#uploads) for Python.
 As a secondary parameter, a max zoom level may be specified, which defines the Mapbox zoom level at which the output will be rendered at full detail.
 A zoom level of 10 is recommended for polygons and lines in order to enable rendering of the data online, although this parameter can be adjusted upward at the expense of processing time.
 For points, it is recommended that tiling be skipped by omitting the max zoom level parameter.

 #### The script's workflow is roughly as follows:
 - Unzip shapefile archive, if necessary.